GoForce-Games/Centinelas-de-la-Fortaleza/README.md

 - Cleanup code

 ## Known issues
-- UI images don't scale properly
+- UI doesn't scale properly (16:9 for best experience)
+- Some buttons are covered by invisible UI elements, making it harder to click them